This post is sponsored by Indiana Pork but all thoughts and opinions are my own.

 To make raw pork chops by smoking them you need to do a little prep work.
 First, start soaking your wood chips.
 Second, start brining your pork chops.
 For smoked pork chops, I always use a bone-in pork chop.
 I think the bone gives more flavor to the pork chops.
 Additionally, thickness matters.
 I would make sure you do not buy thin chops.
 Smoked Pork Chops have a longer cooking time, so make sure the pork chops are at least 1 inch thick and even better at 1 and 1/4 inch thick.

 A simple brine will work.
 Soak the pork chops in the brine while you get the Big Green Egg or smoker going.
-Also, be soaking your wood chips to get them ready for the smoker.
+Also, be soaking your to get them ready for the smoker.
 When you have the coals good and hot, add the chips to start the smoking, you will also want to adjust the vents to get the temperature of the grill down to 250 degrees.

 When you are ready to smoke your pork chops, drain the brine off the pork chops and then give them a quick rinse.
 Then season the pork chops with the worlds best pork seasoning salt.